hadeedinsha1234-maker/wind-turbine-blade-surrogate/README.md

 👤 Author

 Hadeed Insha — Mechanical Engineer specializing in computational mechanics, Finite Element Analysis, composite materials, and physics-informed machine learning

----

-Paste this in your GitHub README and commit it.
-Tell me when done.